alpha-layer/py-money/README.md

 Contributing
 ------------

 Pull requests are welcome!
 Please include tests.
-You can install everything needed for development with
+You can install everything needed for development with:

+    pip install poetry
+    poetry install
+    pre-commit install

 Acknowledgements
 ----------------